lockss/lockss-rtd-manual/docs/installing/running.rst

 .. rubric:: Section Summary

 The next task is to run the LOCKSS Installer.

-The installation process goes through various phases:
+The installation process goes through various phases -- checking system prerequisites, configuring firewall and DNS settings, installing the K3s Kubernetes distribution, and testing the K3s node.

-*  Checking that some prerequisites to install K3s are met.
-No user interaction is expected.

-*  Checking that the ``lockss`` system user and group exist.
-No user interaction is expected.

-*  Configuring :program:`iptables`, :program:`firewalld` and :program:`ufw` for K3s.
-If applicable, you will be prompted to confirm before your system configuration is modified.
-You may incidentally be prompted for your :program:`sudo` password.

-*  Configuring CoreDNS for K3s.
-If applicable, you will be prompted to enter non-loopback IP addresses of DNS servers.

-*  Installing K3s.
-If applicable, you will be prompted for a Kubernetes state data storage directory.

-*  Testing the K3s node.
-No user interaction is expected.

 After the LOCKSS Installer succeeds, you can also optionally run the K3s Configuration Checker.

 .. note::